probmods/probmods2/chapters/04-patterns-of-inference.md

 viz.marginals(medicalDist)
 ~~~~

-Both cold and lung disease are now far more likely that their baseline probability: the probability of having a cold increases from 2% to around 50%; the probability of having lung disease also increases from 1 in a 1000 to around 50%.
+Both cold and lung disease are now far more likely that their baseline probability: the probability of having a cold increases from 2% to around 50%; the probability of having lung disease also increases from 2.1% to around 50%.

 Now suppose we *also* learn that the patient does *not* have a cold.